Orthogonal polynomials with periodically modulated recurrence coefficients in the Jordan block case II: Introduction

-To prove Theorem~\ref{thm:A} it is sufficient to analyze the asymptotic behavior of generalized eigenvectors.
-In Theorem \ref{thm:3}, with a help of a recently obtained variant of discrete Levinson's type theorem (see \cite{Discrete}), we show that \eqref{eq:85} holds for every compact interval $K \subset \Lambda_+$.
-The fact that \eqref{eq:84} holds for every compact interval $K \subset \Lambda_-$ is a consequence of the following theorem. \begin{main_theorem} Suppose that the hypotheses of Theorem~\ref{thm:A} are satisfied and $\Lambda_- \neq \emptyset$.
+then $K \cap \sigmaEss(A) = \emptyset$.
+In Theorem~\ref{thm:3}, with a help of a recently obtained variant of discrete Levinson's type theorem (see \cite{Discrete}), we show that \eqref{eq:85} holds for every compact interval $K \subset \Lambda_+$.
+The fact that \eqref{eq:84} holds for every compact interval $K \subset \Lambda_-$ is a consequence of the following theorem. \begin{main_theorem} Let $N$ be a positive integer.
+Let $(\gamma_n)$ be a sequence of positive numbers tending to infinity and satisfying \eqref{eq:87} and \eqref{eq:89}.
+Let $(a_n)$ and $(b_n)$ be $\gamma$-tempered $N$-periodically modulated Jacobi parameters such that $\frakX_0(0)$ is a non-trivial parabolic element.
+Suppose that \eqref{eq:88} holds true with $\varepsilon = \sign{\tr \frakX_0(0)}$.
 Set